 With this year’s break coming up fast, I decided to be proactive.
 I’m determined to make the most of my time, so I knew I needed a plan.

-You see, during break I tend to work from my home office.
+You see, during winter break, I tend to work from my home office.
 It saves on commute time and gas.
-Plus, it’s just so much easier than schlepping in to work each day – especially in the winter.
+Plus, it’s just so much easier than schlepping into work each day – especially in the winter.

 With that being said, working from home is often a major productivity stumbling block for me.
 I get incredibly distracted by just about everything.
 (This is probably because just about everything sounds more interesting than doing my work.)